matijaoreskovic/geodata-demo/README.md

 ## Buidling docker image
-JIB plugin is used to build docker image of the spotsie-rest subproject.
+JIB plugin is used to build **geodata-rest-sb** application docker image.

-To build local image use the follwoing command:
+To build local image use the following command:

 ```bash
 ./gradlew bootJar -Pprod jibDockerBuild
 ```
-This will build image named ` ag04/geodata-rest-sb ` in your local registry with the tag equal to the project version.
+This will build image named ` ag04/geodata-rest-sb ` in your local registry with the tag same as the current project version.

 On the other hand, the command:

 ```bash
 ./gradlew bootJar -Pprod jib
 ```
-will build image named `ag04/geodata-rest-sb` in docker.io registry with the tag equal to the project version.
+will build image named `ag04/geodata-rest-sb` in docker.io registry, also with the tag same as the project version.

 Image name, version and docker Registry used in container image build can be customized by passing these arguments: